jim-collier/bash-5-ultimate-guide/README.md

 # Bash 5 style and performance guide

-The Bash 5 style and performance guide exists in this repo as [CODE_STYLE.md](https://github.com/jim-collier/bash_v5_code-style/blob/main/CODE_STYLE.md)
+The "Bash 5 Ultimate Guide" exists in this repo as [bash-5-ultimate-guide.md](https://github.com/jim-collier/bash-5-ultimate-guide/blob/main/bash-5-ultimate-guide.md)

+It covers:

+- Style (naming, formatting, layout)
+- Pros and cons of doing things various ways (and recommendations)
+- Performance
+- Dos and don'ts

 ## Copyright and license